Using Rovo for Microsoft Teams

 3. Search for Rovo.

 4. Select Add.
-Rovo will automatically connect to your Atlassian site.
+Rovo will send you a welcome card and automatically connect to your Atlassian site.

-5. If you have access to multiple sites, select Switch site in the welcome card sent by Rovo.
+5. If you have access to multiple Atlassian sites, select Switch site in the welcome card.

 What can I use Rovo for in Microsoft Teams?

-The simplest way to interact with Rovo is through a direct private chat.
-It acts as a unified search engine for your work life, pulling answers from tools like Jira, Confluence, SharePoint, Figma, Google Drive, and other apps you’ve connected to Rovo.
+The simplest way to interact with Rovo is through a direct message (DM).
+Rovo acts as a unified AI assistant, pulling answers from Jira, Confluence, SharePoint, Figma, Google Drive, and other tools you’ve connected to Rovo.

 Feature